-Intersection design and traffic controls in California are a crucial element of making sure drivers can pass through crowded intersections safely.
+Intersection design and traffic controls in California are crucial elements of making sure drivers can pass through crowded intersections safely.

-However, in spite of all the effort to reduce vehicle accidents at intersections, most serious and fatal car accidents happen within or near an intersection.
+However, despite all the effort to reduce vehicle accidents at intersections, most serious and fatal car accidents happen within or near an intersection.

 These common vehicle collisions frequently occur when a car is attempting to make a left turn and moves too far into the intersection, or when a car makes the turn too soon as the signal light changes and another car collides with the turning vehicle.

 Of course, another common reason for car collisions at an intersection is when one car runs through a red light.

 When you get behind the wheel, you expect that other drivers will take the same precautions as you to prevent injury to yourself or others.

 Unfortunately, many drivers behave irresponsibly on the road, and their failure to abide by traffic laws can lead to serious accidents, injuries, and even fatalities.

 According to the Federal Highway Administration (FHWA), more than half of all injury and fatal motor vehicle accidents occur at an intersection due to driver error, such as failure to stop at red lights or properly yield to other drivers.